-A comprehensive, user-friendly cloud backup (opens in new tab) and cloud storage (opens in new tab) service, iDrive (opens in new tab) can back up all of your PCs, Macs, mobiles, and tablets from the convenience of a single account.
+iDrive offers what might be the best cloud backup and best cloud storage services in a comprehensive, user-friendly package that even lets you backup all of your PCs, Macs, mobiles, and tablets from the convenience of a single account.

 The flexible and tailored pricing strategy does make iDrive a very reasonable proposition, although the cost does go up for those that need the business features – such as server backup.
-At the higher tiers, it becomes a more expensive solution than the likes of Google Drive and Dropbox, though it does offer a more comprehensive set of features to justify the higher price tag.
+At the higher tiers, it becomes a more expensive solution than the likes of Google Drive and Dropbox, justified by its wider set of features.

 1. IDrive is the best cloud storage provider